 While preparing all of your favorite holiday dishes, try to support local farmers that grow sustainable meat and produce.

 Not only will fresh, local ingredients lend an extra vibrancy to your meals, the food will taste better, too.
 As a bonus, you’ll be keeping your dollars in the local community, and supporting businesses that are still recovering from COVID-related economic shutdowns.
 Finally, a local, sustainably farmed roast or ham is generally much better for the environment than factory farm meat grown 1,000 miles away.

 3. Get a Real Tree

 Why?
-Real Christmas trees are more environment friendly than fake ones, which are made from plastic and will take hundreds of years to break down.
-But don’t get just any tree — some growers use up to 40 different pesticides and even add chemical colorants!
-Ask your local Christmas tree seller about their practices or search for a sustainable farm near you.
+Real Christmas trees are more environmentally friendly than fake ones, which are made from plastic that will take hundreds of years to break down.
+But don’t get just any tree: some growers use up to 40 different pesticides and even add chemical colorants!
+Ask your local Christmas tree grower about their practices or search for a sustainable farm near you.
 Besides using less pesticides, a sustainable farm will plant more trees than they cut down each year.
 And those that they do harvest will be selectively cut in patches to maintain healthy forests.

 4. Switch to LED Holiday Lights